Colectomy (Bowel Resection Surgery)

 In general, you can expect your provider to:

-- Put you to sleep using general anesthesia, so you’re safe and unaware during the operation.
+- Put you to sleep under general anesthesia.

 - Make one or more incisions in your abdomen (belly area).